 She said, “Sorrow, age-long sorrow, shall come upon the Weaving Maiden when she leaves her loom.”

 Her father put no stock in old sayings.
-He covered her loom with a cloth and gave her rich clothes.
-He crowned her in a garland made from the flowers of Paradise.
+He covered her loom with a cloth, gave her rich clothes, and crowned her in a garland made from the flowers of Paradise.
 Then he introduced her to the Herd Boy of Heaven, who tended his flocks upon the banks of the Bright River.

-The Weaving Maiden fell deeply in love with the Herd Boy, and they had a love affair unlike any we had ever seen in Heaven.
+The Weaving Maiden fell deeply in love with the Herd Boy, and they had a love affair unlike any we have ever seen in Heaven.

 In his rage, her father banished the Herd Boy for ever to the farther side of the Bright River.
 He summoned all the magpies, and we gathered from far and near.
 We spread our wings to make a frail bridge across the river,

 The Herd Boy went over the bridge, and immediately the other magpies flew away to the ends of the earth.
 I lingered in the quiet air and looked at the Weaving Maiden standing on the shore.
 In all my time in Heaven I had never seen a sadder sight.
 Long, long she stood there, holding her arms out to the Herd Boy.
 Long, long she lay and wept upon the sand.
 Long, long she brooded, looking on the ground.

 Then she rose and went back to her loom.